mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 For example, what happens if you need to redo some of your UX design, or it turns out that new feature Y will require us splitting our work from GUI X?

-Take the time to talk to other developers within your time about the work you think will be required, and what might come up in the best and worst case.
+Take the time to talk to other developers within your team about the work you think will be required, and what might come up in the best and worst case.

 Likewise after the work is completed feedback on what you were right and wrong about and take it forward to your next chunk of GUI work.
-Maybe your on the cusp of having to split a file and any extra features will force you to do it or you've spent extra time refactoring last time so it should be quicker next.
+Maybe you're on the cusp of having to split a file and any extra features will force you to do it or you've spent extra time refactoring last time so it should be quicker next.

 Encourage newer staff to raise queries
 --------------------------------------

-- Are you solving a symptom for a user, rather than their actual problem
+- Are you solving a symptom for a user, rather than their actual problem?

 What separates a good product from a great one from a user perspective is recognising what problem someone is trying to solve rather than the symptoms.